 Educational Event Donors Needed!
 If you would like to sponsor the communications contest, please complete this form: NC State Educational Contest Sponsorships

 Each participant must be a bona fide 4-H member interested in horses.
 Members of 4-H are not eligible, however, to participate in a horse presentation or illustrated talk if by the date of the district contest they will have completed a year of training beyond the high school level in a communications course that requires public speaking.
 Participants do not need their own horses.

-The individual and team horse demonstration contests will be divided into three age divisions (9-10, 11-13, 14-18).
+The individual and team horse demonstration contests will be divided into three age divisions (8-10, 11-13, 14-18).
 Each county will be allowed to enter one team and one individual in each age division in district competition during District Activity Days.
 All members of a Senior team must have reached age 14 but not age 19 before January 1 of the current year.
-In the 11-13 and 14-18 divisions, the first and second place finishers will both move on to the state finals.
-In the 9-10 division, only the winner will advance to the state contest.
+In the 11-13 and 14-18 divisions, the first and second-place finishers will both move on to the state finals.
+In the 8-10 division, only the winner will advance to the state contest.
 The state contest will be held during State 4-H Congress.
 District Activity Day rules will apply towards participation in other activities.

 The state winners and runners-up of the Senior Division will be eligible to represent North Carolina in the Southern Regional contest in accordance with the rules of that contest.
-The state winning Senior Division team will be eligible to represent North Carolina in the national contest in accordance with the rules of that contest.
-The state is not responsible for paying expenses to these contests but will attempt to help.
+The state-winning Senior Division team will be eligible to represent North Carolina in the national contest in accordance with the rules of that contest.
+The state is not responsible for paying expenses for these contests but will attempt to help.

 Previous state winners representing North Carolina in national contests (QH Congress and Southern Regionals) are ineligible for further state competition in the same area.
 A NC State Champion cannot come back and compete in the state contest even if they did not compete at Eastern Nationals.